- About SEAS

 In SEAS buildings, we recycle paper, certain plastic bottles, and metal cans.
 The Facilities Office also collects spent fluorescent tubes and batteries.
 Paper is collected from recycling bins daily.
 We encourage all faculty, staff, and students to recycle materials to the greatest extent possible.

-A SEAS green initiative is now under development; please check this website for updates.
+A SEAS green initiative is now under development; please check the Harvard University Sustainability website for updates.
 For additional information on energy conservation practices at Harvard University, see the Harvard Green Campus Initiative.